 I have the privilege of serving as chairman of the board for Massachusetts Citizens for Life.

-A massive personal crisis unfolding over the last several years has led to a long and searing dark night, but the good Father always knows what He is doing.
+A massive personal crisis unfolding over the last several years, the catastrophe of an unwanted divorce, has led to a long and searing dark night, but the good Father always knows what He is doing.
 From exilic agony has come the writing of poetry and the beginning of a new and more authentic life, one closer to the crucified Heart of Jesus.

-More of my writing can be found on Facebook and at www.beyondalltelling.com, which is a blogging partnership.
+More of my writing can be found on Facebook and at www.beyondalltelling.com, which is a blogging partnership at Patheos.